Preparation for an audit

 A corporation must comply with each of the National Standards.
 The evidence required for each standard has been defined in a way that balances the need to be clear about what is expected, with sufficient flexibility in the way evidence can be presented to acknowledge the diversity of group training organisations (GTOs).
 For example, two organisations may provide different examples of evidence to demonstrate compliance with the same sub clause of a standard.

-The Evidence Guide to support the National Standards for Group Training Organisations (PDF, 116KB), contains a number of suggested examples of where and how evidence might be provided.
+The Evidence Guide to support the National Standards for Group Training Organisations (PDF, 116KB) on the Australian Apprenticeships website, contains a number of suggested examples of where and how evidence might be provided.
 The examples are designed to assist organisations and auditors to decide what might be appropriate evidence for a corporation to demonstrate compliance.
 The examples are not exhaustive, nor are they prescriptive, but they may prove useful as a guide.

 Conduct a self-assessment audit